Formula to Calculate Break-Even Sales

 It is very useful for manufacturing firms.

-- The denominator of the equation is contribution per unit which is a difference in selling price per unit and average variable cost per unit.
-As the Variable cost are those cost which is incurred only when the firm sells the units and hence the remaining would be the contribution and that shall be used to recover the fixed cost.
+- The denominator of the equation is contribution per unit, which is a difference in selling price per unit, and the average variable cost per unit.
+As the Variable cost are those cost which is incurred only when the firm sells the units and hence the remaining would be the contribution, and that shall be used to recover the fixed cost.